MouriNaruto/MouriNaruto/ReadMe.md

 I think I should write a generic VMBus pipe user mode access driver for Linux.
 It's a better way to introduce more possibilities.

-#### Implement the new Windows backend for LVGL.

-Status: Working In Progress

-I hope I can finish the LVGL display creation abstraction and push the implementation to the mainline.

 #### Sherry Platform

 Status: Working In Progress